High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer: The Proposed Approach

 \subsection{Framework Overview}

-As illustrated in Figure~\ref{fig:architecture}, the proposed Hybrid Mask-Aware Transformer (HMAT) is a unified generator designed for faithful mural restoration under explicit mask guidance.
-Given a degraded input $x_{obs} = x \odot m$, a binary mask $m$, and latent noise $z \sim \mathcal{N}(0,I)$, HMAT reconstructs missing regions while strictly preserving authentic pixels.
-To handle mixed degradations—from thin cracks to extensive peeling—the core generator operates through three interconnected modules:
+As illustrated in Figure~\ref{fig:architecture}, the proposed Hybrid Mask-Aware Transformer (HMAT) is a unified two-stage generator designed for faithful mural restoration under explicit mask guidance.
+Given a degraded input $x_{obs} = x \odot m$, a binary mask $m$, and latent noise $z \sim \mathcal{N}(0,I)$, HMAT reconstructs missing regions while retaining observed pixels through output compositing.
+To handle mixed degradations, from thin cracks to extensive peeling, the core generator operates through three interconnected modules:

 \begin{itemize} \item \textbf{Hybrid Encoder ($E$):} Extracts multi-scale mask-aware representations from the degraded input.
 By dynamically adapting to the damage mask, it captures fine-grained boundary information without introducing artifacts, formulated as $F_{enc} = E(x_{obs}, m)$. \item \textbf{Mask-Conditional Style Fusion ($S$) \& Transformer ($T$):} The Style Fusion module fuses semantic, latent, and mask-geometry cues into a multi-modal condition vector $s = S(m, z)$.
-The Transformer leverages this vector alongside long-range contextual attention to hallucinate missing global structures: $F_{global} = T(F_{enc}, s)$. \item \textbf{Teacher-Forcing Decoder ($D$):} Projects the enriched features back into the image space.
-By applying a hard-gated skip fusion mechanism, the decoder is constrained to reconstruct only the missing content, producing the structural completion while enforcing historical fidelity: $\tilde{x} = D(F_{global}, F_{enc}, m)$. \end{itemize}
+This vector is injected into the decoder through FiLM-style affine modulation, while the Transformer leverages long-range contextual attention to hallucinate missing global structures: $F_{global} = T(F_{enc}, s)$. \item \textbf{Teacher-Forcing Decoder ($D$):} Projects the enriched features back into the image space.
+It uses a hard-gated skip fusion mechanism intended to impose observed-region encoder features as boundary conditions during decoding: $\tilde{x} = D(F_{global}, F_{enc}, m)$. \end{itemize}